Lakshya10x/springboot-playground/Readme.md

 2. JPA with Hibernate: Using the JPA standard with Hibernate as the implementation to simplify data interaction with Course entities.
 3. Spring Data JPA: Utilizing Spring Data JPA's repository abstractions to handle data persistence with minimal code.

+# EXTRA'S

+In a Spring Boot project using an H2 database, the default schema and data files are typically named as follows:

+1. Schema File: schema.sql – This file contains the SQL statements to define the structure of your database (e.g., creating tables).
+2. Data File: data.sql – This file contains the SQL statements to populate your database with initial data.

+## How to Use schema.sql and data.sql in Spring Boot
+Place schema.sql and data.sql in the src/main/resources directory.
+Spring Boot will automatically detect and execute schema.sql to set up the database schema and data.sql to populate it when the application starts, provided spring.datasource.initialization-mode is set to always or embedded (the default for embedded databases like H2).